VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePart3Chapter05.md

 - [hiDRM](https://github.com/FMSoftCN/hidrm) is the LibDRM derivative
   for HybridOS.
 - [hiDRMDrivers](https://github.com/FMSoftCN/hidrmdrivers) contains the
   drivers for MiniGUI DRM engine.
+The drivers implement the basic hardware acclerated graphics operations of various GPUs for MiniGUI.
 - [hiMesa](https://github.com/FMSoftCN/himesa) is the Mesa derivative
-  for HybridOS.
+  for HybridOS, while Mesa is the open source implementation of OpenGL and other graphics APIs, including OpenGL ES (versions 1, 2, 3), OpenCL, OpenMAX, and Vulkan.
 It contains the following components:
-   1. The OpenGL, OpenGL ES v2, OpenGL ES v3 APIs and implementations.
+   1. The implementatin of OpenGL, OpenGL ES (v1, 2, 3), and other
+      graphics APIs.
    1. The EGL implementation for MiniGUI platform.
-   1. The drivers for various GPUs.
+   1. The graphics drivers for various GPUs and a software driver called `swrast`.
 - [hiCairo](https://github.com/FMSoftCN/hicairo) is the Cairo derivative
   for HybridOS.
-Cairo is the 2D vector graphics library for Gtk.
+Cairo is a 2D vector graphics library for Gtk.
 We provide support for MiniGUI backend in hiCairo.

 You can use the following script to fetch the source code of above software: